Technology Recommendations for Remote Work and Telecommuting

 Employees who work exclusively from home or a remote location will benefit from a large monitor and a separate keyboard and mouse as a docking solution.
 All employees working remotely should have a headset with an integrated microphone for participation in web meetings and conferences.
 There are many wired and wireless solutions that work well for this purpose including earbuds, USB headsets, and higher end options.
 There are many quality options in the $25-$50 range, and the UNM Bookstore has quality headsets for sale.

 The security and function of a computer is dependent on regular maintenance.
 The simplest solution for departments is to participate in UNM’s managed workstation program or area IT Support.
 Through remote assistance tools, technicians can support employees working offsite including remote installation and upgrades of software, and remote troubleshooting through a screensharing solution.
 In combination with a UNM Standard, managed workstations ensure that the employee has a laptop that is tuned and configured to work well with UNM software and systems.
 Furthermore, the well-maintained systems minimize security risks through the ability to analyze vulnerabilities and quickly address them.
-Contact the Service Desk at 505-277-5757 for more information about the managed workstation program or to connect with area support.
+Contact UNM IT Customer Support Services at 505-277-5757 for more information about the managed workstation program or to connect with area support.

 Departments who are not participating in a formal workstation program must have a plan for regular maintenance and patching of computers accessing UNM systems.